wp-plugins/image-widget/readme.txt

 = 3.1.2 =

-* Fix bug: XHTML Compliance (thanks HGU for offering a patch and thanks webmasterlistingarts for filing the bug)
+* Fix bug: XHTML Compliance (thanks HGU for offering a patch and thanks @webmasterlistingarts for filing the bug)
 * Replaced `<p>` with `<div>` in description to also improve XHTML compliance.

 = 3.1.1 =

-* Fix bug: php4 reported error: PHP Parse error:  syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' (thanks natashaelaine and massimopaolini)
+* Fix bug: php4 reported error: PHP Parse error:  syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' (thanks @natashaelaine and @massimopaolini)

 = 3.0.10 =